2007 | Certified LEED Silver | United States Green Building Council (USGBC)

 Urban Pioneering Sparks Residential Development

-As surveyed from the air in 2005, the corner lot at South Flores and Cevallos Street was a snapshot of urban blight – 2 acres with three rusting buildings, congested with abandoned vehicles and equipment within the fenceline.
+As surveyed from the air in 2005, the corner lot at South Flores and Cevallos Street was a snapshot of urban blight – 2 acres with three rusting buildings (filled with used commercial kitchen equipment), congested with abandoned vehicles within the fenceline.
 By reversing decades of neglect, our project (along with two neighboring office conversions and two significant warehouse-to-residential conversions) formed a node for local redevelopment.
 Proving the value of a pioneering urban outpost, a wave of new residential development transformed the area over the decade that followed.

 Our Factory Conversion at 1512

-Constructed in 1948, the factory building presented some expected challenges, such as asbestos content and energy-inefficient construction, while offering a rich palette of repurposing opportunities.
-Following the major abatement of the corrugated cement-asbestos siding, roofing, and window glazing components, the remaining shell structures were re-clad in galvanized corrugated metal and galvanized metal roofing.
+Constructed in 1948, the Bedell Trailer Company building presented some expected challenges, such as asbestos content and energy-inefficient construction, while offering a rich palette of repurposing opportunities.
+Following the major abatement of the corrugated cement-asbestos siding, roofing, and window glazing components, the remaining shell structures were re-clad in galvanized corrugated metal siding and roofing.
 New operable windows and storefront systems were installed.
 At that point, we could add harvested elements that provided texture, material interest, and an edgy character.

 Almost as important as the building, the surrounding garden courtyards create a green buffer zone.
-This campus common space provides a front door, socializing space, and circulation pathways between buildings.
+The campus common spaces provide front doors, socializing space, and circulation pathways between buildings.
 Floor-to-ceiling storefront windows afford generous, shaded views from our workspace into the landscape beyond, enhancing well-being.
-In a novel application of demolition spoils, the solid garden wall is made from chunks of concrete apron, jackhammered into large pieces for reuse as “poor man’s flagstone,” quoting design architect McGlone.
-“We tilted the largest chunks vertically and secured in place to form a wall, alternating the smooth and exposed-aggregate sides of the concrete.”
-Five native redbud trees, planted as a gift to the office from staff members, have now grown to maturity at the southwest frontage corner.
+In a novel application of demolition spoils, the solid garden wall is made from huge pieces of the original concrete apron, tilted vertically and bolted to posts, alternating the smooth and exposed-aggregate sides of the slabs.
+Courtyard paving is also constructed from irregular pieces of demolished slab, infilled with decomposed granite.

-We have also prioritized sustainability in day-to-day housekeeping.
-A few examples: since moving to 1512, we raised awareness on the issue of single-use plastic by offering filtered tap water rather than bottled water.
+We have incorporated small daily housekeeping changes to promote awareness of sustainability.
+A few examples: since moving into the SoFlo campus, we offer guests filtered ice water in glasses rather than bottled water.
 While our digital workflow generates significantly less paper than in previous decades, we recycle office paper, plastic, and aluminum cans.
-Lastly, our coffee committee diverts grounds into our staff’s home landscaping beds each week (we are a highly caffeinated team).
+Lastly, our coffee committee diverts grounds into home landscaping beds each week.

 Location | Downtown San Antonio, Texas